Cherry pit spitting: Western Regional Cherry Pit Spit

-The Western Regional Cherry Pit Spit is an annual contest held at Rowley's Red Barn in Utah, USA, that has been running since 2007.
+The Western Regional Cherry Pit Spit is an annual contest held at Rowley's Red Barn in Utah, US, that has been running since 2007.
 The competition includes two heats, the first round is open to all and includes a male and female division as well as youth age group divisions of 5 and under, 6–8 years, 9–12 years and 13–15 years.
 The finals round includes the top 10 spitters from the male and female entrant and the top 5 spitters from the youth age group divisions.

 Annakirmes (St. Anne’s Fair)

 The Annakirmes or St Anne's Fair is held annually in Düren Germany.
 The fair began in 1715 and the first world championship of cherry-pit-long-spitting at the festival occurred in 1974 on a police dogs training ground.
 The cherry pit spitting event celebrated its 40th anniversary in 2014 and held a special event for selected teams.